ziaulalam1/sales-revenue-optimization/README.md

 ## Project Overview

-This is a data analytics project focused on sales and operational performance.
+This is a data analytics project focused on sales and operational performance of a bike store looking to increase company employee and sales performance.
 I used SQL to process data from multiple CSV files, performed a small amount of data cleaning in Excel, and visualized key business insights in Tableau.
 The goal was to simulate the type of work I would do in a real-world analyst role and showcase it on my resume and GitHub profile.

 ## Business Questions Answered